 St. Peter’s Catholic Church

 St. Peter’s Catholic Church is a large architecturally intricate Romanesque church.
-In 1944, the church commissioned artist John Bernat to paint a complex color scheme and elaborate murals inside.
-Sadly, a simplistic 1970 paint campaign and post-fire 1991 creme and gold paint campaign covered his artwork and instated decoration that existed discordantly with the architecture.
+In 1944, the church commissioned artist John Bernat to paint a complex color scheme and elaborate murals.
+Sadly, a post-historic paint campaign covered the artwork and instated discordant decoration.

 In 2018, the church commissioned EverGreene along with Henninger’s and The Schantz Organ Company for a restoration of the sanctuary, nave, transepts, and narthex.
-EverGreene investigated conditions, conserved John Bernat’s historic murals, and created new artwork including patterning, lettering, and decoration.
+EverGreene investigated conditions, and worked closely with St. Peter’s internal design team to develop a liturgical artistry program and appropriate scope of work.
+The restoration included conservation on the historic murals, and the creation of new artwork including patterning, lettering, and decoration .
 EverGreene created new trompe l’oeil statue niches in the style of the existing altars and stencils to bring the Mary and Joseph altars into proportion with the architecture.
-To anchor the ceiling artwork and create contrast between the marble statuary and their backgrounds, EverGreene designed custom patterning in these areas.
-The spandrel decorations connect parishoners closer to the liturgy by drawing their eyes upward to the historic ceiling murals.
+To anchor the ceiling artwork and create contrast, EverGreene designed custom patterning.
+The new artistry program engages parishioners with the liturgy through evocative artwork.

 The renewal restored harmony to the interior and created a warm, celebratory worship environment that St. Peter’s community will treasure for years to come.